jbennie/sugar/doc/js/webcomponents.md

 	- componentWillMount
 	- componentMount
 	- componentDidMount
+	- shouldComponentAcceptProp
 	- componentWillReceiveProp
 	- componentWillReceiveProps
 	- componentWillUpdate
+	- shouldComponentUpdate
 	- render
 	- componentDidUpdate
 	- componentWillUnmount
 	- componentUnmount
 	- componentDidUnmount
-- **Mount dependencies** : This will allows you to set some promises that havwe to be resolved before mounting the component
+- **Mount dependencies** : This will allows you to set some promises that have to be resolved before mounting the component

 ## Table of content